-If you have written an Arts & Science faculty final exam on the St. George campus within the last six months, you may request a free supervised viewing of your exam.
+If you have written an Arts & Science in-person final exam on the St. George campus within the last six months, you may request a supervised viewing of your exam which is available at no charge.
 Exam viewings are an opportunity for you to verify that your final exam is marked fairly and that the mark is calculated correctly.
 We’re here to help you make sure that the mark you earned is the mark you received.

 Submitting a Request

 Exam viewings are by appointment only and can be requested using the Exam Viewing Request web app.

 New appointment times are added on an ongoing basis throughout the year, except during active exam-writing sessions.
 If you have classes, labs, or tutorials scheduled during the posted appointment times, you may request a special viewing appointment on the app.
 In this case, please let us know your availability for the coming weeks and we will do our best to accommodate your schedule.

 During periods with high demand, for example, when exam viewings for the previous semester first become available, you may need to book appointments up to one month ahead of time.
 When an exam viewing appointment slot is full, it will no longer appear in the web app.

 If you have any questions, please email email@example.com.

 In order to maintain the academic integrity of final exams, exams must be viewed in a supervised setting.
 Think of the rules surrounding your viewing as an extension of the rules that exist for writing an exam.
 Since you are not permitted to use your phone, talk to other students, or bring outside notes during an exam, you are not able to do so during an exam viewing.
 If you decide to appeal your mark after a viewing, it is essential that the exam being reevaluated is in the exact same state as the originally written exam.
 To ensure academic integrity, the following regulations are in place for all exam viewings:

 - Students viewing exams may not be accompanied by anyone.

 - All belongings must be placed at the side of the room or under the table.
 Nothing is permitted to be on the viewing table.